 MOD CAN/16A23A2/4

 56.3 § 3 Before transmitting, a station shall take precautions to ensure that its emissions will not interfere with transmissions already in progress; if such interference is likely, the station shall await an appropriate break in the communications in progress.
-This obligation does not apply to stations where unattended operation is possible through automatic means (see No. 47.3).
+This obligation does not apply to stations where unattended operation is possible through automatic means.

 Reasons: No. 47.3 was abrogated by WRC-03.